lundstroem/snibbetracker/res/readme.txt

 Exx - pitch up (fast, slow) Works on non-noise channels.
 Both values can be combined to increase effect.
 Fxx - pitch down (fast, slow) Works on non-noise channels.
 Both values can be combined to increase effect.

-amp - master amplitude, used both for previewing and exporting.
-Shows red if clipping. active - number of active pattern rows. rows - number of active rows in patterns. arp - arpeggio speed.
+amp - master amplitude, used both for previewing and exporting. active - number of active pattern rows. rows - number of active rows in patterns. arp - arpeggio speed.